-Course Information

-This joint undergraduate and graduate course, Advanced Analytical Chemistry (Chem 4472A/9472A), has hands-on lectures 10:20 am-11:20 am on Mondays, Wednesdays, Fridays in the Fall semester in room ChB 115.
+Course Information This joint undergraduate and graduate course, Advanced Analytical Chemistry (Chem 4472A/9472A), has hands-on lectures .
 Tutorials are available via Zoom 2:00-3:30 pm every Wednesday.
 Other tutorials are available in Zoom and in person by making appointments.